 Dom Gueranger, the Liturgical Year

 As mentioned by Dom Guarenger, St. Ambrose who lived in between 340 and 397 A.D. already believed Jesus appeared to his mother.
-Tracing this even backwards, the earliest Church Father to accept this was St. Ignatius of Antioch who lived from 35 to 110 A.D. – just one generation from Christ – who was friends with St. Peter and St. John the apostles.
+Tracing this even backwards, the earliest Church Father to accept this was St. Ignatius of Antioch who lived from 35 to 110 A.D. – just one generation from Christ – who was friends with St. Peter and St. John the apostle.
 Other writers along the years continue to accept this 2 and we find evidence of this in the naming of chapels, for example.
 In the Church of the Holy Sepulchre in Jerusalem, there was a chapel dedicated to Jesus’ Apparition to his Mother.
 These were recorded by Daniel the Traveller (aka Daniel of Kiev), during his pilgrimage from 1106 to 1108.
 As another example, St. Mary’s Church, an Anglican Church in Fairford, Gloucester, UK, was built starting the 11th century and is known for its stained glass.
 One of them shows Christ appearing to his mother after the Resurrection.

 It has even ingrained itself into the religious culture of some churches.
 For example, in the early dawn of Easter Sunday, a re-enactment of the Risen Jesus meeting his mother is still performed today in the Philippines.
 It is called the salubong, which means“welcome encounter.”
 There are at least three figures in this reenactment: Christ, Mary, and an angel.
 Other women mentioned in the Gospels are included depending on which province it is performed.
 Except for the angel that must be human, all characters are usually statues carried about by people.
 Mary is dressed in black with a (black) veil covering her eyes.
 Two processions start from different places: one with Christ, and the other with Mary (and the other women).
 The separate parades come closer together until they meet.
 The angel, usually suspended by a harness, is then lowered and removes the veil of Mary, symbolizing the end of her grief when she finally sees her resurrected son.
 To further emphasize this joy, the black dress of Mary is usually turned inside-out to reveal a resplendent shimmering gold gown.